 As teams within larger organizations become more empowered to make decisions and drive innovation, documentation and generating buy-in take on increasingly important roles.
 This is where a stakeholder analysis comes into play.

-Creating a clear representation of your rationale for a given approach is a crucial component of creating alignment and fostering an environment of transparency.
-When developing new products or building new features, it's important to consider who will be involved, who will be affected, and to what extent.
+When developing new ideas, kicking off a new project, or building new products, it's important to consider who will be involved, who will be affected, and to what extent.
+In this guide, we'll cover:

-Let’s get started.
+Let’s get started!

 What is stakeholder mapping?